 Trauma is the psychological response to having a physically or emotionally painful experience.
 Trauma is highly relative, and everyone responds to experiences and situations differently.
 For example, trauma can stem from personal violence, combat experience, natural disasters, or a history of abuse, poverty, and neglect.

 Approximately 3.5% of American adults develop post-traumatic stress disorder (PTSD), a long-lasting and distressing mental health issue, after a traumatic experience.
-It affects patients of all ages, genders, and ethnicities.
+It affects clients of all ages, genders, and ethnicities.
 While most people experience symptoms after trauma, those symptoms usually subside with time.
 PTSD symptoms, on the other hand, emerge slowly and tend to become progressively worse and more disruptive as time passes.

 Trauma, and PTSD in particular cause symptoms that fall under four distinct categories: